wasmerio/ate/README.md

 ## Changelog

 ```
+0.4.0 - Passed the milestone of a fully authenticated and encrypted remote database
+        + Ate now has a fully functional command pattern that allows for RPC
+        + Authentication server with multi-factor auth is functional
+        + AteDB integrated with the authentication so all chains are owned by a user
+        + AteFS upgraded so that it supports full authentication and confidentiality
 0.3.5 - Finished the basics of the authentication server logic
 0.3.4 - Added error handling to the invocation function and fixed some serious bugs
 0.3.3 - Slight refactoring in order to improve the service invocation functionality